ourfor/Configuration/README.md

 curl -L url_of_targer_script -o saving_location
 ```

-` saving_location ` is the location of aiming file.
+` saving_location ` is the location of the target file.